github/site-policy/Policies/github-terms-of-service.md

 This Agreement is licensed under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
 You may use it freely under the terms of the Creative Commons license.

 ### H. API Terms
-**Short version:** *You agree to these Terms of Service, plus this Section G, when using any of GitHub's APIs (Application Provider Interface), including use of the API through a third party product that accesses GitHub.*
+**Short version:** *You agree to these Terms of Service, plus this Section H, when using any of GitHub's APIs (Application Provider Interface), including use of the API through a third party product that accesses GitHub.*

 #### 1. Limitation of Liability for API Use
 You understand and agree that GitHub is not liable for any direct, indirect, incidental, special, consequential or exemplary damages, including but not limited to damages for loss of profits, goodwill, use, data or other intangible losses (even if GitHub has been advised of the possibility of such damages), resulting from your use of the API or third-party products that access data via the API.